 CE Home > Physical Therapy >

-The goal of this continuing education program is to provide physical therapists with information on hip resurfacing, rehabilitation, and current outcomes in hip resurfacing.
+The goal of this continuing education program is to inform physical therapists about the capabilities and use of conventional grayscale brightness mode rehabilitative ultrasound imaging for treatment of patients with low back pain.
 After studying the material presented here, you will be able to:

 Gannett Education is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.

 This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

 Gannett Education is recognized by the Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.